Gender and REDD+

 REDD+ readiness plans should not only avoid harming women and other marginalised groups, but actively seek to address their needs and harness their strengths.
 Read this briefing for more information.

-IIED is working with partners in Mozambique, Nepal, Tanzania and Vietnam to conduct research on the participation of women in REDD+ processes as these begin to unfold at national and local level.
+IIED worked with partners in Mozambique, Nepal, Tanzania and Vietnam to conduct research on the participation of women in REDD+ processes at national and local level.

-This research is focusing on three aspects of gender analysis:
+This research focused on three aspects of gender analysis:

 - Rights – to land, forests and the carbon held within standing forests

-- Power — to participate in decision making
+- Power – to participate in decision making, and

 All countries selected for this study have been implementing participatory natural resource management and other inclusive rural development approaches.
 We believe in working with existing institutions involved in the planning of national-level REDD+ processes to assess inclusiveness and good governance, which is equitable, accountable and transparent.